bluoma/NewMooves/README.md

 Flow coordinators are used to off-load the view controllers from managing transitions and having 'knowledge' about other view controllers.
 Flow coordinators also inject the view models into their corresponding controllers.
-The view models don't really 'know' or care that they live inside of view controllers.
+The view models don't really 'know' or care that they live inside of view controllers, which facilitates re-use and testing.

 ## User Stories